-East Meadow, NY, March 2 — Rebecca Sklar (Manhattan), an Associate in the Tax Certiorari and Condemnation Practice Group at Certilman Balin, will be recognized as one of the Outstanding Women in the Law by Hofstra Law on April 22, 2020 at The Mansion at Oyster Bay
+East Meadow, NY, April 19 — Rebecca Sklar (Manhattan), an Associate in the Tax Certiorari and Condemnation Practice Group at Certilman Balin, will be recognized as one of the Outstanding Women in the Law by Hofstra Law on June 23 at Hofstra University.

 Ms. Sklar primarily focuses her practice on real estate valuation.
 She represents property owners in both Nassau and Suffolk Counties, as well as in upstate New York, who are seeking reductions in their properties’ assessed valuations.
 Rebecca also represents both condemnees and condemnors in Eminent Domain proceedings.